 It might seem a bit extreme to have two current accounts just in case there are problems with one of them – especially if that means account fees on both of them.
 But there are still some free accounts available where you aren’t forced to pay in large amounts each month.
 (More here on where to get Free Banking in Ireland)

-The only two banks listed above that can be used without fees are N26 and EBS – both come with Mastercard debit cards.
-So if your main current account has a Visa debit card – it might be a good idea to open an account with one of these and try to keep a couple of hundred Euro in it.
+The only cards listed above that can be used without fees on spending in any currency are N26 , EBS and Bunq .
+All of these both come with a Mastercard card – so if your main current account has a Visa debit card – it might be a good idea to open an account with one of these and try to keep a couple of hundred Euro in it.

 The N26 account can only be operated online and the N26 debit card has extra advantages – such as no extra fees or charges when spending in foreign currencies.
 (Other banks typically charge around 2% or 3% – more here about those bank charges)

-- First €/£200 ATM withdrawals a month are free.
-Anything over that is charged at 2%
+The first €/£200 ATM withdrawals a month are free.
+Anything over that is charged at 2%.

 You can sign up for a Monese account using your PC/Laptop Here